CU-ESIIL/FCC24_Group_6/docs/project-documentation/project-presentation.md

   )
 )
 ```
+- 13 variables were used as predictors in the model, including years since disturbance, location in UTM coordinates, and climatic variables (including actual evapotranspiration and climatic water deficit).
+- We also multiplied each of the disturbance variables by each other (e.g. years since drought * years since fire) as a basic way to capture interactions between disturbances.
+- A full list of predictor variables is available in the Methods section of this website.

 ### Model Evaluation
 Both models (the baseline inverse-distance weighting model and the random forest model) were trained on a training set consisting of 70% of the GEDI data rows.
 15% of the data were used as a validation set and 15% were withheld as a final test set.
 After training, we computed RMSE and R^2 on the validation set to compare.